jordanmollot/SharedBudgetAPI/README.md

 # SharedBudgetAPI

+## Self Evaluation of Project

+### What I learned
+As a result of this project I am now far more comfortable writing tests and the testing process in general.
+I now really see the benefit to testing and writing tests.
+I now can see why someone would write the tests first and then code the app second.
+I also feel a lot more comfortable working with Express, Mongoose, MongoDB and Postman.

+### What I would like to have done differently or improved upon
+I had to scrap the shared budget functionality of the app due to time constraints and making sure I had enough time for writing tests.
+If I had more time I would add in the functionality to have multiple users access the same budget and have admins and user roles.
+Also due to time constraints I was not able to add authorization to all of the CRUD routes that I originally planned.
+Currently there is only authorization for the auth route (changing a user's password), the budget route (reading a specified budget and filtering the transactions for a specified budget) and the transaction route (creating a transaction).
+I would like to add authorization to the rest of the transaction routes (reading, updating and deleting transactions).

+As for the testing portion of the project, I wish I had more practice writing tests prior to this project.
+All of our course assignments required us to pass tests, which gave me a good amount of experience reading the tests, but it would have been helpful to have done at least one assignment where I had to write some tests.

 ## Proof of Concept Update

 So far I've created all my models/schemas and started working on routes and daos.
 Currently app can create budgets, categories and transactions for a budget.
 I still need work on calculating a budget's balance, expense total and income total.
 I also still need to create routes and daos for reading, updating and deleting budgets, categories and transactions.
 User route, authentication and authorization has not been created yet.